Revolutionary song: China

 Revolutionary songs were a prominent part of the popular culture of the People's Republic of China during the 1950s, 1960s, and 1970s, and especially during the Cultural Revolution.
 One of the more popular Chinese revolutionary songs was "Nanniwan", a 1943 song lauding the exploits of the Eighth Route Army in the titular gorge in Shaanxi province near the revolutionary base of Yan'an.
-Revolutionary songs of Communist China often served to glorify the 1949 revolution and to present an image of unity amongst China's 56 ethnic groups and its various regions.
-Songs such as "The Sky Above the Liberated Zone" (praising the Communist Party of China and romanticizing life in the CCP-held liberated zones during the wars against Japan and the Kuomintang) and "Osmanthus Flowers Blooming Everywhere in August", a Red Army folk song from the Sichuan province, are among the best-known revolutionary songs from the wartime and Maoist periods in China.
+Revolutionary songs of Communist China often served to glorify the Chinese Communist Revolution and to present an image of unity amongst China's 56 ethnic groups and its various regions.
+Songs such as "The Sky Above the Liberated Zone" (praising the Chinese Communist Party (CCP) and romanticizing life in the CCP-held liberated zones during the wars against Japan and the Kuomintang) and "Osmanthus Flowers Blooming Everywhere in August", a Chinese Red Army folk song from the Sichuan province, are among the best-known revolutionary songs from the wartime and Maoist periods in China.